cakephp/docs/en/core-libraries/components/authentication.rst

 a.k.a Blowfish to hash passwords.
 Bcrypt hashes are much harder to brute force than passwords stored with sha1.
 Even though the default hashing strategy is ``sha`` - for backwards compatibility reasons.
-It is recommended that new applications use bcrypt for passwords.
-Bcrypt provides improved security. reasons.
+It is recommended that new applications use bcrypt for passwords, because bcrypt provides improved security.
 To use bcrpyt you'll need to enable the ``Blowfish`` authentication adapter::

     public $components = array(